jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

   |image10|

-.. seealso:: AS3 creates a partition for it to control based off what's defined in the declaration.
+.. seealso:: AS3 creates a partition for it to control based off whats defined in the declaration.
 There are many benefits to this design, small blast radius, environment-specific configuration, and organization.
 More information about this can be found in the AS3 FAQ_

 .. |labmodule| replace:: 3
 .. |labnum| replace:: 1